 Time of Year

 August is the early part of the season for whitetail hunts.
 Yet it is also one of the best times to get those amazing bucks.
-During this time of year, they are still in bachelor groups and they still have velvet on their antlers.
+During this time of year, they are still in bachelor groups, and they still have velvet on their antlers.
 They are more vulnerable during this time than any other part of the year.
 They tend to have predictable behaviors so you can scout them and make a move.

 You will have to check the zoning to find out exactly when in August you can benefit from this early part of the season.
 It will also depend on if you plan to use a bow or a rifle for your whitetail hunts.
-In some zones, you can’t use a rifle until September one but that is still a good time to go out.
+In some zones, you cannot use a rifle until September one but that is still a good time to go out.

 It is important to go scout where they will be.
 Once you find them, you will notice they are predictable.
 They will follow the same territory path in their niche habitat to find food and water.
-The exception is the bachelor men as they don’t really have a territory yet.
+The exception is the bachelor men as they do not really have a territory yet.
 They will be moving, looking for women to possibly mate with during the rut.

 Wind and Scent

 The wind can also cause shifting in the way the scent of you being in that area go.
 Use the wind to your advantage to help you stay under the radar.
-This is a tactic that takes time to master but you don’t want to ignore it.
+This is a tactic that takes time to master but you do not want to ignore it.
 You need all the variables in your favor that you can manipulate out there!

 Always be ready for your whitetail hunts.
-Make sure others know the zone where you will be and you check in with them when you get back.
+Make sure others know the zone where you will be, and you check in with them when you get back.
 This ensures someone can look for you if you get lost.
 Take along right clothing so you can dress in layers.
 The temperatures can change dramatically throughout the day and evening hours.